-Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects the student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.
+Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects a student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.

-Examples of harassment may include, but are not limited to, offensive or derogatory language directed at a person's religious beliefs or practices, accent, skin color, or need for accommodation; threatening, intimidating, or humiliating conduct; offensive jokes, name-calling, slurs, or rumors; physical aggression or assault; graffiti or printed material promoting racial, ethnic, or other negative stereotypes; or other kinds of aggressive conduct such as theft or damage to property.
+Examples of harassment may include, but are not limited to:

+- Offensive or derogatory language directed at a person's religious beliefs or practices, accent, skin color, or need for accommodation; - Threatening, intimidating, or humiliating conduct; - Offensive jokes, name-calling, slurs, or rumors; - Physical aggression or assault; - Graffiti or printed material promoting racial, ethnic, or other negative stereotypes; or - Other kinds of aggressive conduct such as theft or damage to property.